top of page

 When the hyphens came along, we were being tribalized.
 Deliberately.
 We were becoming less American than we knew ourselves to be.
 At the same time, we were having our heritage diminished.
 The modifier preceding the hyphen imbues the American with determinate levels of clout.
 Today our betters call such division “privilege” and ignore what it creates: division and entitlement.

-I’ve been hearing for over a decade in the unforgiving NYC advertising industry that I have privilege, and something called fragility and that “whiteness” is “problematic” and that to atone — for something I didn’t do or have any ability to change — I need to become an ally.
+I’ve been hearing for over a decade in the unforgiving NYC advertising industry that I have privilege, and something called fragility and that my whiteness is problematic and that to atone — for something I didn’t do or have any ability to change — I need to become an ally.
 See how that works?
 Accusation-solution.
+How benevolent.
 How convenient.
 Call me cynical but if you are not an ally, you are what?
-You are an enemy to be outed — and destroyed.
+Thought so.

-“Ally” was chosen because it leaves no room for any degrees of support.
-You can endorse, say, gay marriage and not give a flying fuck about what 2 dudes or 2 chicks do when they’re feeling frisky, but if you do not declare your allyship with the broader alphabet movement’s cause du jour, you will be told you indeed do not support those things that you do, and you are outcast.
+“Ally” was chosen because it leaves no room for degrees of support.
+You can endorse, say, gay marriage and not give a flying fuck about what 2 dudes or 2 chicks do when they’re feeling frisky, but if you do not declare your allyship with the broader alphabet movement, you will be told you indeed do not support those things that you do, and you are outcast.
 You are a bigot.
 It’s all or nothing.
-Like how the USA and England were allies in the Great Wars.

-Looking back, the collegiate continental hyphenation, for me, was probably the grammatical catalyst for my madness.
+Circling back — someone smack me — the collegiate continental hyphenation, for me, was probably the grammatical catalyst for my madness.
 Frankly, I’ve been thinking about it forever since and it’s just come into stark relief of late where everything that has followed socially, politically, and logically is derived from working the language.
 Like oiling and breaking in a new baseball glove.
 And it is deliberate.
 And it is malicious.
-Because if you change meaning, you can control the narrative.
+Because if you change meaning, you can set the narrative.
 And if you own the narrative, you control the people.
 It’s not complicated.
 Bastards.

 The Long Island Little Rascals had it right.
 In our literal sandbox there was no majority.
 There was no hierarchy.
 We didn’t give a crap that we may have been “different” from one another.
 We had baseball to play.
 We had stuff to do.
 Each day started predictably innocently with, “Can Brian come out to play?”